VICTORIAS CITY, NEGROS OCCIDENTAL TRAVEL GUIDE | TOURIST ATTRACTIONS

 Victorias Milling Company.
 Last, let’s not forget about the iconic Victorias Milling Company.
 Take a tour of the world’s largest sugar mill and refinery.
 Trust me, the sheer scale of this 7,000-hectare site will leave you amazed.

 Gawahon Eco Park

-From Bacolod-Silay Airport you can take a Van or any available vehicle available at the airport to bring you to Silay City.
-From Silay City, take a Ceres Bus bound for Victorias or other routes, these buses will surely pass by Victorias City.
-If you are coming from Bacolod City, take a bus at North Ceres Terminal and ask any bus that will pass by Victorias City.
+To get to Victorias City from Bacolod-Silay Airport, you can hop on a van or any available vehicle at the airport that will take you to Silay City.
+From Silay City, you can catch a Ceres Bus bound for Victorias or other routes that pass by Victorias City.
+If you’re starting your journey from Bacolod City, head to the North Ceres Terminal and look for a bus that will pass by Victorias City.

 Negros Occidental Essential Guides

 - Negros Occidental Travel Travel Guide